 Links are like Crude Oil

-Links are the crude oil of the Web — they are difficult to find and they have great worth.
-The more quality links you have, the better you’ll rank.
+Links are the crude oil of the Web -- the most valuable ones are difficult to find and have great worth.
+The more quality links you have, the better you'll rank.
 As you know, not all links are equal.
 Oil barons must go to greater depths and use more resources to drill oil-rich wells.
 Similarly, quality link building can require a great deal of time, difficulty, or creativity to find.
 Here are 7 types of links that can make or break your SEO:

 1. Automated Spam

 Derived of duplicate, nonsense, no purpose, and time-wasting content.
 Crawlers and Web users recognize its uselessness and quickly move on.
 Its value to the Internet is like a paper boat floating on the surface of the water.
 Sure it's easy to setup but it will be the eel that stings you in the end.

 Search engines recognize peddled links.
 If paid links were valued to PageRank, the Web would end up being bought by the highest bidder.
 Paid links are a really costly pebble to skip on the surface of the water.
 Go here to report a paid link to Google

 Search engines quickly picked up the notion and devalued the "You scratch my back, I will scratch your back" links.
 While there may be a time and place for these types of links, use them in moderation.